svgurlahosur/svgurlahosur.github.io/_posts/2024-01-16-convolutional-neural-network-2.md

     Files already downloaded and verified

-PyTorch employs dataloader functionality with torch.utils.data.DataLoader, which encapsulates the training/testing dataset and defines a DataLoader (train/testloader) that manages the data in batches, specifically with defined batch size samples.
+PyTorch employs dataloader functionality with ["torch.utils.data.DataLoader"](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader) which encapsulates the training/testing dataset and defines a DataLoader (train/testloader) that manages the data in batches, specifically with defined batch size samples.
 Batching allows for more efficient processing, as the model updates its parameters based on these batches rather than individual data points, improving computational speed and memory usage.
 The `shuffle=True` argument randomizes the order of samples within each batch, ensuring that the model does not learn from the sequence of data and instead generalizes better by being exposed to varied samples in each iteration.

 <script src="https://gist.github.com/svgurlahosur/b525cf1b74b04eb284b1abb7796cf0dc.js"></script>